-You do not need to worry about quoting arguments with that contain spaces.
-Each line will be treated as an individual argument, and the IDE will automatically apply quotes to the as needed, depending on how your application is launched, and what the platform's rules for passing arguments are.
+You do not need to worry about quoting arguments that contain spaces.
+Each line will be treated as an individual argument, and the IDE will automatically apply quotes to them as needed, depending on how your application is launched, and what the platform's rules for passing arguments are.

 Copy and Paste